 It’s a bit like shopping around to find the best broadband package or seeing which energy companies offer the best tarifs.
 Only it’s your mortgage, which, we imagine, is the most expensive outgoing you have.

 There are two primary reasons why people remortgage.
 Some believe they can get better rates with another lender; others want to draw down capital on their property and borrow more.
 Let’s look at both of those in a bit more detail.

 Remortgaging for a better deal

+If you’re wondering when to remortgage, then it might be when a better deal is available.
 The mortgage market can be quite competitive, which means lenders often have favourable rates.
 This is turbocharged by the fact that the Bank of England base rate is at a record low of just 0.1 per cent.
 Therefore, anyone with a mortgage may wish to explore their options and see if a better deal exists, especially if their fixed term is about to come to an end (more on that shortly).

 Remortgaging to release equity